 '''

-c$omp parallel do private ( \mathit{list}) shared ( \mathit{list}) reduction(+: \mathit{list}) and because you're using FORTRAN, you also have to "close" the loop with: c$omp end parallel do
+c$omp parallel private ( list) shared ( list) reduction(+: list) c$omp do

+and because you're using FORTRAN, you also have to "close" the loop with:

+c$omp end do

+c$omp end parallel

+at the end.

 '''

-Compare the times of your program before and after the improvements maked to the compute routine.
-Unfortunately, one big cost in this routine is the many calls to the distance function.
+Compare the times of your program before and after the improvements made to the compute() routine.
+Unfortunately, one big cost in this routine is the many calls to the dist() function.
 There are ways to improve the distance calculation, but we won't consider them today.